 After the trial work period ends, the SSA will determine if the claimant engaged in SGA based on the income earned during this period.
 If he or she earned more than the SGA limit during any month in the trial work period, his or her benefits will end.

 Claimants can only receive one trial work period every five years.
 However, the SSA uses a rolling five-year period, which means trial months that are more than five years old are no longer counted as part of your trial period.

 Contact a Social Security Disability Lawyer

-The Social Security Disability lawyers at Phillips Disability are experienced in helping individuals get and keep their disability benefits.
+The Social Security Disability lawyers at Dayes Law Firm PC are experienced in helping individuals get and keep their disability benefits.
 If you are having trouble with your claim or benefits, do not hesitate to contact a disability benefits lawyer from our law firm, to learn more about how we can help you.